Silverfeelin/Starbound-ManipulatedUI/README.md

 If the functions `settingsOpened()` and `settingsClosed()` are defined, they will be called by MUI when opening or closing the settings menu.
 This only applies to the interface that's currently opened.
 Callback functions defined in this script can be used in widgets, as long as they are added to `/scriptWidgetCallbacks`.

+#### Additional script functions
+* `mui.back()`
-You can use the function `mui.back()` to return to the main menu at any time.
+Returns the user to the main menu.
 This will uninitialize your interface.
+* `mui.setTitle(title, subtitle)`
+Sets the title and subtitle of the window.
+This will revert when closing your interface.
+* `mui.setIcon(path)`
+Sets the top left icon of the window.
+The icon used should be 24x24 pixels.
+This will revert when closing your interface.